 Late change of registration petitions may be submitted to the Office of the Registrar.
 The petition will be reviewed and referred to the Academic Requirements Committee for review as necessary.

 Do you want to add another course or perhaps drop a course that you are enrolled in?
-You only have until a certain point in the term to do these types of things.
-Familiarize yourself with the registration dates & deadlines so that you are not caught unawares.
+You only have until a certain point in the term to do so.
+Familiarize yourself with the registration dates and deadlines so that you are not caught unawares.

 If you’ve never registered for courses at OSU before watch the Add A Course Video to get started.

-You may use the Class Search feature of the student online services to find and register for courses.
-Login to the Online Services, choose the Registration menu, choose Add/Drop classes, scroll to the bottom of the page, and click the Class Search button.
+You may use the Class Search feature in MyOSU to find and register for courses.
+Login to MyOSU, choose the Student Tab, then Registration tools, choose Add/Drop classes, scroll to the bottom of the page, and click the Class Search button.
 Here you can define the criteria for the course(s) you are looking for.
 Review the search results to determine what course(s) you will enroll in.
 Once the course is identified select it.
 Add it to your worksheet if you intend to continue searching for more courses.
 Once you have selected all of the courses you wish to enroll in click Register.
 The screen will reload and display the courses you were successfully enrolled in.
 If you were not enrolled in a course there will be an error message that explains why you were not enrolled in the course.
-Note: the Class Search feature cannot be used if you have received an override to enroll in a closed class.
+Note: The Class Search feature cannot be used if you have received an override to enroll in a closed class.

 During the Registration process it can be tempting to use Auto Refresh features of your web browser or other automated processes such as bots to attempt to register for classes.
 However, registration attempts are limited, after which your account is locked and all registration activity including Add, Drops, Withdraws and Credit changes will need to be made in person at the Office of the Registrar.

 Now is the time to use the plan you and yoru advisor developed using the Planner feature in your MyDegrees.
-Login to the Online Services and choose the MyDegrees option from the Student Records menu.
+Login to the MyOSU and choose the MyDegrees option from the My Student Stuff menu.
 Now choose the Planner tab.
 Use the drop down box to choose the plan that you intend to build your registration from.
 Load that plan.
 Note, you'll need to identify the CRN's of the course sections you intend to enroll in.
 This can be accomplished by clicking on the still needed course in your degree checklist in the left hand column, this will load information about that course including when it is scheduled, the CRN, and the available seats in the course.
-You can also search for the courses in the course schedule to identify the sections you intend to register for.
+You can also search for the courses in the schedule of classes to identify the sections you intend to register for.

 Audit registration cannot be completed online.
 Do not register for a course that you intend to audit.
 Students may register for a course on an audit basis by obtaining instructor approval.
 Registering for a course on an audit basis incurs the same tuition and fees as normal registration.
 The completed Audit Registration Form must be returned to the Office of the Registrar during the second week of classes.
 In accordance with the audit registration period defined in the academic calendar the audit registration form will be accepted no earlier than Monday of the second week of classes and no later than Friday of the second week.